Health and Safety

 Mask & Physical Distancing Protocols

 All community members are required to wear face masks adequately covering their nose, mouth, and chin within all campus buildings and outdoors on campus.
 The most effective face masks are ones that have a metal piece along the bridge of the nose to ensure proper fit.
+More information about updated mask guidelines can be found here.
 Everyone should provide their own face masks.
 The school will have a small supply on hand for emergency situations, but we will rely on each person to supply their own.
 Please note: Bandanas, gaiter masks, and masks with valves are not acceptable.

 We expect community members to adhere to the following guidelines: